Brett Bailey: History

-Brett Bailey was born in 1967 and completed a postgraduate diploma in performance studies at the Dasarts Master of Theatre in Amsterdam.
+Brett Bailey was born in 1967 and completed a postgraduate diploma in performance studies at the DasArts Master of Theatre in Amsterdam.
 He has worked throughout South Africa, and in Zimbabwe, Uganda, Haiti, the UK and across Europe.
 His acclaimed iconoclastic dramas, which interrogate the dynamics of the post-colonial world, include Big Dada, Ipi Zombi, iMumbo Jumbo and Orfeus.
 His performance installations include Blood Diamonds: Terminal and Exhibit A: Deutsch Sudwestafrika.
-He directed the opening show at the 4th World Summit on Arts and Culture (2009), and from 2006 until 2011 has directed the opening shows for the Harare International Festival of the Arts.
+He directed the opening show at the 4th World Summit on Arts and Culture (2009), and from 2006 until 2011 directed the opening shows for the Harare International Festival of the Arts.
 He has been the curator of Africa Centre's Infecting the City since 2008.

 Works

 The work of Bailey investigates the many layers and intricacies of colonial and post-colonial Africa.

 Bailey's earlier works – Ipi Zombi, iMumbo Jumbo and The Prophet – are grouped together under the title Plays of Miracle and Wonder (which is the title of a book on Bailey's plays) and incorporate ceremony and sacrament.
 These works are aggressive with Bailey using drums, screams, knives and broken glass to break down the audiences' defences.

 In Ipi Zombi, Bailiey evoked a 1996 witch-hunt in which several women were blamed and killed for the death of twelve boys in a minivan accident.
 It combined Xhosa and Christian ritual.
 Author Zakes Mda claimed Ipi Zombi to be a "A work of genius that maps out a path to a new South African theatre ..."

 In other works, such as Orfeus, Bailey takes a softer approach, and looks to highlight the blind, forgotten, the broken and the voiceless.
 In Orfeus, specifically, the audience is drawn down into an African underworld that is governed by a seedy businessman.
 Orfeus, and other works, look at a post-colonial, showing a "decaying globalised world in which not only shamanic rituals but also moving music create an entirely unique African atmosphere".

 First staged in 2004 in Bern, Switzerland, House of The Holy Afro has been repeatedly staged in Europe and Australia with its last iteration at the Market Theatre Laboratory, Johannesburg, in June 2010.
-Performer and drag diva, Odidi Mfenyana plays the high priest of the holy house, and leads the performance through an urban funk cabaret that borders on spiritual ritual.
+Performer and drag diva Odidi Mfenyana played the high priest of the holy house, and lead the performance through an urban funk cabaret that bordered on spiritual ritual.

 In the site-specific work medEia, the audience walked in silence for at least ten-minutes before the production.
 The audience's emotional and intellectual journey through works were physically manifest in the installations Blood Diamonds: Terminal and Exhibit A: Deutsch Sudwestafrika.